Patent Infringement: Structuring Opinions of Counsel

 Liability for induced infringement must be predicated on knowledge of the patent one is alleged to infringe.
 In Commil USA v.
 Cisco Systems, the Supreme Court held that a good faith belief in the invalidity of a patent could not negate the intent for induced infringement.
 However, the Federal Circuit has clarified that non-infringement opinions have an important role in defending induced infringement claims.
 In this context, opinions of counsel can also provide valuable advice and suggestions for design-around options to reduce the risk of infringement.

-Listen as our authoritative panel of patent attorneys examines the evolving standard for patent infringement claims and the use of opinions of counsel.
+Listen as our authoritative panel of patent attorneys examines the role that opinions of counsel can play in patent infringement litigation.
 The panel will discuss the issue of waiver of the privilege and provide best practices for employing opinions of counsel.

 Outline